2023 Pacific hurricane season: Tropical Storm Pilar

 On October 25, a broad area of low pressure, partially related to the remnants of Tropical Depression Twenty-One from the Atlantic basin, formed offshore Central America.
-The low remained poorly defined and broad for a few days due to persistent easterly shear.
-Then, after multiple bursts of central convection, the circulation became well defined enough for the system to be designated Tropical Depression NineteenE on October 28.
-The depression moved little initially, before starting to move slowly east-northeastward the following day.
-Deep convection then formed over the center, and its low-level circulation tightened, allowing for the system to strengthen and become Tropical Storm Pilar around 00:00 UTC on October 30, about 220 nmi west-southwest of San Salvador, El Salvador.
-Pilar proceeded to move slowly east-northeastward, while experiencing erratic bursts of convection and battling moderate easterly wind shear.
+Initially, the low was broad and poorly-defined, affected by easterly shear.
+On October 28, the system organized into Tropical Depression NineteenE after developing convection and a well-defined circulation.
+The depression moved slowly east-northeastward as thunderstorms increased.
+Around 00:00 UTC on October 30, the depression strengthened into Tropical Storm Pilar while located about 220 nmi west-southwest of El Salvador.
 Pilar reached a peak intensity of 55 kn early on November 1, about 80 nmi off the coast of El Salvador.
 Around this time, a strong cold front approaching from the northwestern Caribbean Sea and its associated mid-level ridge began redirecting the storm, which turned sharply northward and then westward, out to sea.
 The system moved quickly west-southwestward the following day, weakening along the way due to an influx of drier air brought about by the Gulf of Tehuantepec gap-wind flow it was embedded within.
 The storm slowed down on November 5, and turned northwestward in response to a mid-level trough extending southwest of the Baja California peninsula.
 Later that day, Pilar became bereft of organized convection, and degenerated into a post-tropical remnant low at 18:00 UTC.
 It later opened up into a trough late on November 7.